Questions & Answers

 Relationship Recovery Program (RRP) is a model for working with childhood trauma created by Amanda Curtin, LICSW.
 RRP is an experiential process to help us recognize where our inner child is running us so that we can get our inner adult in place and facilitate a healthy relationship between the two.

-Hakomi is a somatic approach with the core principles of Mindfulness, Nonviolence, Mind-Body Integration, Unity, Organicity, and Loving Presence.
+Hakomi is a somatic (body-based) approach with the core principles of Mindfulness, Nonviolence, Mind-Body Integration, Unity, Organicity, and Loving Presence.

 Internal Family Systems (IFS) is a modality that supports getting in touch with different “parts” of our self that once served us but may now be holding us back.
 By gaining clarity on the existing dynamic, we can make systemic shifts that will work better for us in the present.